🎄 For the frame, it's on the house! With the code : CADREOFFERT2024 🎄

 Pop Art in English and American Pop Art

-The history of Pop Art sculpture is closely linked to the overall history of the Pop Art movement.
+The history of pop art sculpture is closely linked to the history of the movement.
 Most early Pop Art artists were both painters and sculptors, such as Andy Warhol, who created paintings, screenprints, and sculptures.
-One of his famous works is the Campbell's Soup Cans from 1962.

 CONTEMPORARY POP ART SCULPTURE